Deconstructed Hypercharge: A Natural Model of Flavour

-A particularly compelling scenario (in which all of the above can be implemented) is where the minimally broken $U(2)^5$ symmetry studied here emerges dynamically from a multi-scale theory of flavor~\cite{Panico:2016ull,Bordone:2017bld,Fuentes-Martin:2020pww,Fuentes-Martin:2022xnb}, with one family of SM fermions and a Higgs field for each scale (or site).
+A particularly compelling scenario (in which all of the above can be implemented) is where the minimally broken $U(2)^5$ symmetry studied here emerges dynamically from a multi-scale theory of flavour~\cite{Panico:2016ull,Bordone:2017bld,Fuentes-Martin:2020pww,Fuentes-Martin:2022xnb}, with one family of SM fermions and a Higgs field for each scale (or site).
 Minimally-broken $U(2)$ is then realized if the left-handed fermions and Higgs fields mix between sites, while right-handed fermions are fully localised.
 In this picture, the third-family scale where $H_3$ is localised should lie as low as possible to minimise fine-tuning.
 This prefers scenarios such as our DH model which can be realized safely at the TeV scale, even when including third-family quark-lepton unification~\cite{Greljo:2018tuh,Allwicher:2023aql}.\footnote{In particular, a straightforward $SU(4)_3 \times SU(3)_{12} \times SU(2)_L \times U(1)_R \times U(1)_{12}$ extension of DH could also address the charged-current $B$-meson anomalies~\cite{Greljo:2018tuh,Aebischer:2022oqe}, which are perhaps hinting at low-scale quark-lepton unification.
-In particular, the new colored gauge bosons do not give Higgs mass corrections at 1-loop, and therefore do not change our conclusions regarding naturalness.} We emphasize that this multi-scale setup is an inversion of the pre-LHC dogma which sought to first solve the large hierarchy problem at the TeV scale, while postponing a solution to the flavour puzzle to higher scales.
+In particular, the new coloured gauge bosons do not give Higgs mass corrections at 1-loop~\cite{Davighi:2023iks}, and therefore do not change our conclusions regarding naturalness.} We emphasize that this multi-scale setup is an inversion of the prevailing view before the LHC, which focused on first solving the large hierarchy problem at the TeV scale, while postponing a solution to the flavour puzzle to higher scales.

 Following this logic, we have proposed a scenario where the flavour puzzle is first partially solved at a low scale of $f \sim 1$ TeV, by particular gauge dynamics (deconstructed hypercharge) that (i) remains phenomenologically viable at this low scale, and (ii) gives at most TeV scale radiative contributions to the Higgs mass, thereby not worsening the little hierarchy problem.
-We then entertain the possibility that the large hierarchy problem is resolved at a higher scale of $4\pi f \sim 10$ TeV, consistent with taking current experimental bounds at face value.
+We then entertain the possibility that the large hierarchy problem is resolved at a higher scale of $4\pi f \sim 12$ TeV, consistent with taking current experimental bounds at face value.
 The leading low-energy phenomenology, due to a single $Z'$ gauge boson, includes large positive shifts in the $W$-boson mass, as well as an enhancement in $\mathcal{B}(B_{s,d} \to \mu^+ \mu^-)$.